CLIUtils/CLI11/book/chapters/config.md

 will completely ignore any mismatches, extras, or other issues with the config file

+Config file extras are stored in the remaining output as two components.
+The first is the name of the field including subcommands using dot notation the second (or more) are the argument fields.

 ### Getting the used configuration file name

 If it is needed to get the configuration file name used this can be obtained via